maivdigital/docker-php-nginx-pgsql/README.md

 ## Docker - PHP - NGINX - POSTGRESQL - PGADMIN

-- basic setup for Dockerized containers
+- basic setup for Dockerized containers, PHP app build
 - comments left in some files that have resolved issues